Villuri Venkataramana

-Villuri Venkataramana (15 May 1923–1978) was an Indian politician.
-He served as a Member of Parliament representing Andhra Pradesh in the Rajya Sabha, the upper house of India's Parliament, as a member of the Indian National Congress.
+Villuri Venkataramana (15 May 1923 – 1978) was an Indian politician and farmers leader from Andhra Pradesh.
+He served as a Member of Parliament representing Andhra Pradesh in the Rajya Sabha from 1953 to 1962, the upper house of India's Parliament, as a member of the Indian National Congress.
 Venkataramana died in 1978.

+Early life

+Venkataramana was born on 15 May 1923 in Gavarapalem, Anakapalli, then part of the Madras Presidency.

 Political career

 Venkataramana was first elected to the Rajya Sabha at the age of 31.
 He served two terms there.
 He gained experience working under political stalwarts like Jawaharlal Nehru, Babu Jagjeevan Ram, Sarvepalli Radhakrishnan, and Lal Bahadur Shastri.
 He was a devoted disciple of N.G.
 Ranga and Gouthu Latchanna.
 Despite being critical of the Congress for its governance failures, he also invested in farmers' welfare.
 He transitioned from representing the Swatantra Party to the Krishikar Lok Party.
 Throughout his career, he remained committed to his ideologies.
 He thrice ran for parliament from the Anakapalli constituency, in 1962, 1967, and 1971.
 He lost to Missula SuryaNarayana Murti by 16,010 votes in 1962, then by 3,024 votes in 1967, and finally to S.R.A.S.
 Appala Naidu by 146,094 votes.
 Despite offers from the Congress for central ministerial positions, he remained steadfast in his ideologies and continued his association with the Krishikar Lok Party.